eModbus/eModbus/README.md

   Serial.println("");
 }
 ```

 Optionally we can define another callback to be called when an error response was received.
-We will use a convenient addition provided by the library here - ``ModbusError``:
+The callback will give you an ``Error`` which can be converted to a human-readable ``ModbusError``:

 ```
 void handleError(Error error, uint32_t token)
 {